yuppari/svconstruct-framework/SVC_Manifesto_Declaration.md

 *For build specifications, please read this instead: [SVC Framework Information](https://github.com/yuppari/svconstruct-framework/blob/main/SVC_FrameworkInfo_V1.md)*

 Addendum: It's best that you use an AI to help you translate this back to human speech.
 We wrote this especially not to overwrite anything in anyone's souls.
-You don't have to waste energy reading through all of this >:V the language is super long and smartass sounding on purpose!
+You don't have to waste energy reading through all of this >:V the language is super long and redundant on purpose, and this might not be for you.

 ---